 Active certifications are not required for instructors teaching in-service courses.
 See 10.13M for instructors teaching other than CJSTC First Aid curriculum.

-A written directive requires members authorized to carry weapons and firearms receive in-service training which includes:
+A written directive requires sworn members and applicable civilian members authorized to carry firearms receive in-service training which includes: